Quantified-Student-Watch/mobile-android/README.md

 ## Build

 The project uses [Gradle](https://docs.gradle.org/current/userguide/what_is_gradle.html) for handling dependencies and other building processes.
-To build the source code, ensure that the root directory is active, then proceed by executing the following command:
+To build the source code, ensure that the root directory is open, then execute the following command:

 ```
 ./gradlew build
 ```